BPMHA

 Computer Training

-Our Computer RoomComputer literacy is important for almost any job in the modern world and if our clients are to have a fair chance in the job market it is clear that they will need to show an understanding of computers.
-It is also essential that they demonstrate a certain amount of confidence around them as so many of our new clients have never used computers in their lives.
+Our Computer RoomComputer literacy is important for most jobs in the market place and if our clients are to have a fair chance in the job market it is clear that they will need to show an understanding of computers.
+It is also essential that they demonstrate a certain amount of confidence using them as so many of our new clients have never used computers.

 To date users have been introduced to several different pathways including: